-Community-based STYA projects are expected to work with other service providers and individuals in their respective communities to identify and provide or expand a range of positive opportunities for youth and their families.
-Since youth reached through this initiative may require additional supports and services that are outside the scope of the STYA program, projects are expected to implement mechanisms to refer them to other federal, state, county and local community service providers for physical, social, emotional, educational, and developmental services as necessary.
-Funded programs need to have a mechanism in place to refer youth, including youth who may be sexually active, to necessary health care services.
+Community-based SRAE projects are expected to work with other service providers and individuals in their respective communities to identify and provide or expand a range of positive opportunities for youth and their families.
+Since youth reached through this initiative may require additional supports and services that are outside the scope of the SRAE program, projects must implement mechanisms to refer them to other federal, state, county and local community service providers for physical, social, emotional, educational, and developmental services as necessary.
+Funded programs need to have a mechanism in place to provide adolescent pregnancy prevention-related health care service referrals to other providers of health care services (e.g., substance abuse, including alcohol, tobacco cessation, mental health issues, and intimate partner violence).
+The description must, identify referral resources, include information about how referrals will be made to other services and programs, and how follow up will take place, when appropriate.
+Referral resources should include, but not be limited to, substance use and abuse, and mental health services.
+Programs should encourage enrolling eligible youth in health assistance programs such as Medicaid and Children's Health Insurance Program (CHIP), or any other federal or state assistance program for which they may be eligible.
 It is anticipated that this process will foster a network of community service resources, which will facilitate referrals to, and utilization of, needed community services by young people and their families.
-Successful applicants will incorporate the input of a diverse group of stakeholders, including the young people they intend to serve, parents, caregivers, and representatives from relevant community organizations and institutions, including traditional and non-traditional partners and formal and informal community leaders to inform program planning and implementation and identify and address issues around disparities and health equity.
+Successful applicants will incorporate the input of a diverse group of stakeholders, including the young people they intend to serve, parents, caregivers, and representatives from relevant community organizations and institutions, including traditional and non-traditional partners and formal and informal community leaders to inform program planning and implementation as well as identify and address issues around health equity.